-Load pins are factory calibrated, but due to small differences in pipelayer boom ends, the calibration of each machine may require slight adjustment.
+All of the load pins are factory calibrated but due to small differences in crane boom dead ends the accuracy of the factory calibration on your crane may change slightly.
 Verify the calibration of the load pin by lifting a certified weight.
-If it is necessary to refine the load pin's calibration, refer to the Load Indication section of this manual.